16-bit images in PDF output

 .
 An IDOMPDFImage

 represents the native format for images in PDF.
 When Mako writes a page that contains such images to a PDF file, they are passed directly into the output without further processing, thereby preserving 16-bit images.
-This means compression of the image must be handled when creating an IDOMPDFImage
+This means that compression of the image must be handled when creating an IDOMPDFImage

 , but this is easily achieved with a stream creator that supports compression.
 This function shows it in action.